Sheryl Sandberg, longtime No. 2 exec at Facebook, steps down

 CRACKS IN THE FACADE

-In more recent years, Sandberg became a polarizing figure amid revelations of how some of her business decisions for Facebook helped propagate misinformation and hate speech.
+In more recent years, Sandberg grew into a polarizing figure amid revelations of how some of her business decisions for Facebook helped propagate misinformation and hate speech.
 Critics and a company whistleblower contend that the consequences have undermined democracy and caused severe emotional problems for teens, particularly girls.

 Sandberg has had some public missteps at the company, including her attempt to deflect blame from Facebook for the Jan.
 6, 2021, insurrection at the U.S. Capitol.
 In an interview later that month that was streamed by Reuters, she said she thought the events of the day were “largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency.”

-That turned out to be untrue.
-Internal documents, revealed by whistleblower Frances Haugen later that year, showed that Facebook’s own employees were concerned about the company’s halting and often reversed response to rising extremism in the U.S.
+Internal documents revealed by whistleblower Frances Haugen later that year, however, showed that Facebook’s own employees were concerned about the company’s halting and often reversed response to rising extremism in the U.S. that culminated in the events of Jan.
+6.

 “Haven’t we had enough time to figure out how to manage discourse without enabling violence?” one employee wrote on an internal message board at the height of the Jan.
 6 turmoil.
 “We’ve been fueling this fire for a long time and we shouldn’t be surprised it’s now out of control.”